inesacosic/DnD_Project/util/Project.md

 2. Complex NPC interactions
 3. In depth character creation for new players

-The number's in the following sections correspond to what scenerio they help implement
+The numbers in the following sections correspond to what scenerio they help implement

 # Section 2--**Prompt Engineering and Model Parameter Choice**